moby/moby/docs/reference/api/docker_remote_api_v1.21.md

           Specified in the form `<container name>[:<ro|rw>]`
     -   **CapAdd** - A list of kernel capabilities to add to the container.
     -   **Capdrop** - A list of kernel capabilities to drop from the container.
+    -   **GroupAdd** - A list of additional groups that the container process will run as
     -   **RestartPolicy** – The behavior to apply when the container exits.
 The value is an object with a `Name` property of either `"always"` to always restart, `"unless-stopped"` to restart always except when